practicalli/clojure/thinking-functionally/threading-macros.md

 `frequencies` and `reverse` only take one argument, so they do not require surrounding `()` inside the threading macro.

-  The common-english-words var is fairly easy to read, so probably doesnt need to be written using a threading macro, however, for completeness here is a thread-first example.
+  The common-english-words var is fairly easy to read, so probably doesn't need to be written using a threading macro, however, for completeness here is a thread-first example.
 ```clojure
 (def common-english-words
   (-> (slurp "common-english-words.txt")